raferdev/driveneats/README.md

 ## 🧐 About <a name = "about"></a>

 This project i use to training the Javascript logic.
-I have to integrate logic with css styles to give for users the better experience.
+I had to integrate logic with css styles to give for users the better experience.
 Isn't a reponsive layout and its build to better experience is in 600px width scale.

 ## 🏁 Getting Started <a name = "getting_started"></a>